 What Happened After the 38th State Ratified?

-After its vote, Virginia submitted its ratifying documents to the National Archives and Records Administration (NARA), which is responsible for certifying the ERA to the Constitution.
-However, in January 2020, the Department of Justice (DOJ), Office of Legal Counsel, issued an opinion stating that the deadline for the ERA had expired and that the ERA was no longer pending.
-NARA said that it would adhere to this opinion.
-It is NOW’s position that the OLC opinion is another purely political maneuver from a DOJ riven by partisanship.
-It is not binding on Congress, the courts or state legislatures, and ultimately it will not slow down the momentum toward final ratification of the ERA.
+After the historic vote, Virginia submitted ratifying documents to the National Archives and Records Administration (NARA), which is responsible for finding states’ ratification documents sufficient, so that the Archivist of the United States can proceed with the certification of the ERA.
+However, in January 2020, the Department of Justice (DOJ), Office of Legal Counsel (OLC), issued an opinion stating that the deadline for the ERA had expired, that the ERA was no longer pending, and that certifying the Amendment would be a violation of the law.
+The Archivist of the United States, David S. Ferriero, said that he would adhere to this opinion.
+Some legal analysts assert that the Office of Legal Counsel opinion is not binding on Congress, the courts, or state legislatures, and ultimately will not slow down the momentum toward inclusion of the Equal Rights Amendment in the Constitution.

 What do we do next?